coachshea/neo-pipe/readme.md

 Mappings
 ========

-NeoPipe privies on 'Plug' mapping which allows users to attach the NeoPipe command to an operator-pending action.
-This allows us to very quicly sned arbitrary regions of text to the command.
+NeoPipe privies a 'Plug' mapping which allows users to attach the NeoPipe command to an operator-pending action.
+This allows us to very quickly send arbitrary regions of text to the command.

 ```vim